yahyaeldarieby/snakerun/README.md

 To run the program you simply go to the tirminal located on the bottom left and you press the + button to open the terminal.
 Then type python rpg_main_loop.py

 # The files
+There will be four main files to look at.

 rpg_intro.py displays a welcome message and game instructions

 rpg_game_map.py. (lists/ dictionaries) has the layout for game map/board and fruits and obstacles